Academic Policies and Procedures

 Often, courses required by the student’s degree program may be used concurrently to fulfill one or more of the core curriculum requirements listed below.
 When possible, students should select core courses that also satisfy specific requirements of their intended degrees.
-For more information, students should consult their advisers and the degree requirements given in the college/school sections of this catalog.
+For more information, students should consult their advisors and the degree requirements given in the college/school sections of this catalog.

 All students pursuing an undergraduate degree at the University must complete the 42-hour statewide core curriculum.
 The component area requirements are consistent with statewide core curriculum guidelines; the area of the statewide core that each requirement meets is given in parentheses in the table below.
 A single course may not be counted toward more than one core area.

 Courses used to fulfill core curriculum requirements must be taken for a letter grade; the minimum acceptable grade is D-.
 Individual degree plans may not require a higher minimum standard for core courses in general.
 However individual degree plans may set a higher minimum grade standard for core courses that are also required in the major field or are required as prerequisites for courses in the major.

 |First-Year Signature Course (Texas Core Code 090) Course should be taken during the student’s first year enrolled at the University.||3|